Dec 14, 2010

 JAD: Tries to grab the guy's hand.

-JAD: 50 feet.
-20 feet.
-10 feet.
-And then it's right there.
-All he can do is grab the guy, get him in a bear hug, and flatten his body against the guy as much as he can.
+JAD: Fifty feet.
+Twenty feet.
+Ten feet.
+And then it's right there, and all he can do is grab the guy, get him in a bear hug, and flatten his body against the guy as much as he can.

 WESLEY AUTRY: The first train car just grazed my cap.